revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 <details><summary><b>Show Answer</b></summary>

-> We can use the same code that we use to create a file.
+> We can use the same code that we used  to create a file and use `open()` built-in function to create a file.

 ```python
 open("myfile.txt","r") as fObj6.